 Until 2009, i.e. before the advent of Software-Defined Networking (or SDN), there was only one way to pick your building blocks when designing your network, i.e. go with Cisco or Juniper as far as routing and switching go.
 Today, we live in a world where we have more choices available to us, so ensuring that your network design choices at least take into account the possibility of and mitigate against the vendor lock-in, is a must.
 It still doesn’t mean that open source and open standard vendors (such as Cumulus Networks) can provide you the best in class solution but keeping your design flexible and keeping your options open would pay off over time.

 In 1999, Cisco pioneered the campus network design with hierarchical design model which used a layered approach.
-The hierarchical network design can help break otherwise down complex and flat network into multiple smaller and manageable network tiers or layers.
+The hierarchical network design can help break down otherwise complex and flat networks into multiple smaller and manageable network tiers or layers.
 Each layer is focused on a specific set of requirements and roles.
 With this design, network designers can pick the most suitable platform and software features for each layer.
 As we discussed earlier, regardless of how a network was designed, the ability to modify an existing design, i.e. without rip and replace, is of utmost importance.
 There can be many underlying reasons for such modifications, i.e. addition of newer services, more bandwidth, and so on.

-When you think of network design, you’re likely thinking about the most discussed and much talked about three tier or layer design.
+When you think of network design, you’re likely thinking about the most discussed and much talked about three-tier or layer design.
 Three-layer design is most suited to large enterprise campus networks.
-Those three well known layers are
+Those three well-known layers are

 Now, let me describe primary functions of each layer.

-It is worth noting that above discussion is about enterprise campus design and not enterprise data center.
-Campus is where end-users connect to the network whereas data center provides connectivity to the servers and devices such as load balancers and storage arrays.
+It is worth noting that the above discussion is about enterprise campus design and not enterprise data center.
+The Campus is where end-users connect to the network whereas data center provides connectivity to the servers and devices such as load balancers and storage arrays.
 Let me summarize the key differences between the two network designs before we move on.